lz01/NAwhere/README.md

 rectangle, and each missing value is shown as a dark red rectangle.

-It is useful to visualize easily which variables contain NAs, and wheteher these NA values are present in streaks, possibly indicating an issue that needs to be further investigated.
+It is useful to visualize easily which variables contain NAs, and whether these NA values are present in streaks, possibly indicating an issue that needs to be further investigated.

 # Example